 Proposed 3.3 million square foot redevelopment of the existing 27.24-acre, 1,100-unit Bunker Hill public housing project into 2,699 mixed-income residential units with a neighborhood retail component.
 All 42 existing Bunker Hill housing buildings, dating to 1941, would be demolished and replaced with 16 new buildings consisting of apartment and duplex unit formats along with 2 parking garages and around 70,000 square feet of retail and community space.

 The existing 1,100 public housing units would be replaced with 1,010 new affordable housing units on-site and 100 off-site planned by the BHA.
 An additional 1,689 market-rate units would be constructed for a total of 2,699 units.

-One Charlestown project site would be subdivided into 13 blocks of well-lit, tree-lined city streets that would be fully integrated into the Charlestown neighborhood.
+The Bunker Hill Housing Redevelopment project site would be subdivided into 13 blocks of well-lit, tree-lined city streets that would be fully integrated into the Charlestown neighborhood.
 The project’s Urban Designer and Lead Architect is Stantec.

-Front doors, steps and porches would open to new neighborhood streets; higher buildings would be set back towards existing taller features such as the Tobin Bridge.
+Buildings would be set back towards existing taller features such as the Tobin Bridge.
 A new line of connection would be created along Bunker Hill Street with active storefronts, landscaping and a restored street grid.

-The following are renderings of One Charlestown:
+The following are renderings of The Bunker Hill Housing Redevelopment: